Natural Convection Heat Transfer from an Inclined Cylinder

 \centerline{Aubrey G. Jaffer and Martin S. Jaffer} \centerline{e-mail: agj@alum.mit.edu}

 \beginsection{Abstract}

 {\narrower

-This investigation derives a novel formula predicting the natural convective heat transfer from an inclined cylinder given its length, diameter, inclination angle, Rayleigh number, and the fluid's Prandtl number and thermal conductivity.
+Based on Jaffer's (2023) heat engine analysis of natural convection, this investigation mathematically derives a novel, comprehensive formula predicting the natural convective heat transfer from an inclined cylinder given its length, diameter, angle, and Rayleigh number, and the fluid's Prandtl number and thermal conductivity.

-The present formula was tested with 93 inclined cylinder measurements having length-to-diameter ratios between 1.48 and 104 in nine data-sets from three peer-reviewed studies, yielding (data-set) root-mean-squared relative error values between 1.6\% and 4.7\%.
+The present formula was tested with 116 inclined cylinder measurements having length-to-diameter ratios between 1.48 and 12500 in ten data-sets from four peer-reviewed studies, yielding (data-set) root-mean-squared relative error values between 1.0\% and 4.7\%.

 }